Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cabramatta West - Mount Pritchard has 119 active public transport stops.
+Transport analysis in Cabramatta West - Mount Pritchard shows 119 active public transport stops.
 These are served by buses on 42 different routes, offering a total of 2,008 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents located an average of 139 metres from the nearest stop.
+Residents have excellent accessibility to these stops, with an average distance of 139 meters to the nearest one.

-On average, there are 286 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.
+On average, there are 286 trips per day across all routes, which amounts to approximately 16 weekly trips per stop.

 Frequently Asked Questions - Transport